temcdrm/emthub/docs/Roadmap.rst

 From this point, please consult the *CIMTool* documentation and the *CIM Modeling Guide* for advice on how to proceed.

+..
+[1] Instead of importing two separate *xmi* files to *CIMTool*, it is also possible to import one *CIM_Grid_18v15_Emtiop.qea* file.
+This combined *qea* file is not under version control; a developer would have to merge the two separate *xmi* files into a single *qea* file using the commercial UML editor.
+This approach can be more efficient in working on CIM extensions and profiles in a single workflow.
+At significant milestones, be sure to export *Emtiop.xmi* from the UML editor for version control.
+We keep two *xmi* files under version control because only the smaller *Emtiop.xmi* is expected to change frequently.

 .. _target-roadmap-network: